Thresher shark: Reproduction

 No distinct breeding season is observed by thresher sharks.
 Fertilization and embryonic development occur internally; this ovoviviparous or live-bearing mode of reproduction results in a small litter (usually two to four) of large well-developed pups, up to 150 cm at birth in thintail threshers.
 The young fish exhaust their yolk sacs while still inside the mother, at which time they begin feasting on the mother's unfertilized eggs; this is known as oophagy.

-Thresher sharks are slow to mature; males reach sexual maturity between seven and 13 years of age and females between eight and 14 years in bigeye threshers.
+Thresher sharks are slow to mature; males reach sexual maturity between seven and thirteen years of age and females between eight and fourteen years in bigeye threshers.
 They may live for 20 years or more.

 In October 2013, the first picture of a thresher shark giving birth was taken off the coast of the Philippines.

 Fisheries

-Thresher sharks are classified as prized game fish in the United States and South Africa.
+Thresher sharks are classified as a popular game fish in the United States and South Africa.
 Common thresher sharks are the target of a popular recreational fishery off Baja, Mexico.